tikoanthony/odin-recipes/README.md

-# Odin Project Practice Website
+# (Odin Project) HTML Project: Recipes
-Hey, this is the result of my project on Odin Project Course!
+Hey, this is the result of my Recipe project on Odin Project Course!
 Hope you like it.